nationskollen/docs/api/README.md

 }
 ```

-If trying to fetch a student nation with `oid` 200 without specifying a
+If trying to update a student nation with `oid` 200 without specifying a
 valid token:

 ```json